-The Movin' Up Program, which was approved by the Board of Directors on December 6, 2012, provides financing from funds within the General Resolution that are not proceeds of tax-exempt qualified mortgage bonds and therefore are not subject to certain requirements of the Code, such as the first-time homebuyers restrictions and certain income and purchase price limits.
+The Movin' Up Program, which was approved by the Board of Directors on December 6, 2012, provides financing for Program Loans and Project Loans from funds within the General Resolution that are not tax-exempt bond proceeds under the Code.
+Earnings from this program are recycled to enable it to be self-sustaining.

+Program Loans financed under the Movin' Up Program are not subject to requirements of the Code, such as the income and purchase price limits, and are generally offered to borrowers who do not meet the first-time homebuyer requirement.
 See "THE HOUSING FINANCE PROGRAM - Single Family Procedures and Policies - Requirements of the Code."
 The income limits in the Movin' Up Program are set by the Housing Development Fund's Board of Directors and are generally higher than those then provided for by the Code.
-The Housing Development Fund does, however, use the same purchase price limits for the Movin' Up Program as those then provided for by the Code.
-Earnings from this program are recycled to create a self-sustaining program that will provide financing for borrowers who are ineligible under the standard tax-exempt qualified mortgage bond program because they have owned a principal residence during the previous three years.
+The Housing Development Fund currently uses the same purchase price limits for the Movin' Up Program as those provided for by the Code.
+The Housing Development Fund may at any time revise at its discretion the income and purchase price limits it has chosen to apply to the Movin' Up Program.
+See APPENDIX A-3 - "SUMMARY OF HOUSING FINANCE PROGRAM SINGLE FAMILY LOANS OUTSTANDING."

-On August 28, 2020, the Housing Development Fund executed a Mortgage Partnership Finance Program Participating Financial Institution Agreement (the "PFI Agreement") with the Federal Home Loan Bank of Pittsburgh (the "FHLB Pittsburgh"), pursuant to which the Housing Development Fund may sell mortgage loans to the FHLB Pittsburgh.
-The Housing Development Fund expects that such loans will be FHA-insured or guaranteed by the VA or USDA RHS and originated under the Movin' Up Program and that the Housing Development Fund will retain the servicing of such loans.
-The Housing Development Fund has not yet sold any loans pursuant to the PFI Agreement, but currently expects that it may in the future sell \$10 million to \$25 million aggregate principal amount of such loans annually thereby.
+On August 28, 2020, the Housing Development Fund executed a Mortgage Partnership Finance Program Participating Financial Institution Agreement (the "PFI Agreement") with the Federal Home Loan Bank of Pittsburgh (the "FHLB Pittsburgh"), pursuant to which the Housing Development Fund sells single family mortgage loans to the FHLB Pittsburgh.
+Such loans may be FHA-insured or guaranteed by the VA or USDA RHS, and the Housing Development Fund retains the servicing of such loans.
+Such loans are originated under the Movin' Up Program.
+The Housing Development Fund began selling mortgage loans under the PFI Agreement in fiscal year 2021.
+As of September 30, 2022, the Housing Development Fund has sold 12 mortgage loans under the PFI Agreement with an approximate aggregate original principal amount of \$1.9 million.